maxzheng/great-life-guide/README.md

 1. **One thing at a time.** There are so many things going on in life, and so life seems complicated and gets out of hand unless you put a limit on it.
 At any moment, we really can do or think about one thing at a time.
-If you do just that, life becomes simple again, and you get things done faster with higher quality.
+If you do just that, life becomes simple, and you get things done faster with higher quality.

 2. **Be mindful with acceptance.** This lets you fully take in, understand, and enjoy what's currently happening (i.e. moments of life) without judgement or expectations.
 You are completely relaxed, focused, and nothing from the outside